Diane Garnick: Wall Street career

 Garnick began her career at Deloitte and Touche LLP.
 Her projects entailed derivatives product control for clients such as Bear Stearns, Morgan Stanley, and Merrill Lynch.
 While she was on a project engagement at Merrill Lynch, she was hired to work in Merrill Lynch's Equity Derivatives Research team.
-In 2001, she joined State Street Global Advisors (SSGA) one of the world's largest passive asset management firms as their Chief Investment Strategist.
+In 2001, she joined State Street Global Advisors one of the world's largest passive asset management firms as their Chief Investment Strategist.
 Garnick later became the Chief Investment Strategist at Invesco, one of the world's largest active asset management firms.
 Currently she is the Chief Income Strategist at TIAA, one of the largest retirement providers.

 Her Wall Street research focuses on all areas of portfolio construction that impact pension plans, foundations, and endowments.
 She has published reports focusing on equity derivatives, index investing, exchange-traded funds, behavioral economics, taxation, corporate actions, and quantitative investing.

 Garnick is a plan sponsor and pension advocate focusing most of her research on issues surrounding how companies and public entities can fulfill the retirement promises made to employees during their work lives and how individuals can plan for their retirement.
 Her work on hedging risks in the portfolios of plan sponsors is used throughout the world.